 Tax dollars at work!
 The U.S. government has published draft visual style guidelines for web sites.
 You can download their font files and color swatches.
 The guide is intended for government web sites, but you can apply the same advice and resources to your brochures, and white papers....

-In a recent presentation, research and senior TED fellow Genevieve von Petzinger showed 32 ancient graphical symbols that she found repeated in cave paintings and hieroglyphics arounds the world.
+In a recent presentation, research and senior TED fellow Genevieve von Petzinger showed 32 ancient graphical symbols that she found repeated in cave paintings and hieroglyphic writings around the world.
 This consistent set of symbols appeared 30,000 – 40,000 years ago and remained in use for thousands of years.
-It’s possible that this is the...Continue reading
+It’s possible that this is...Continue reading

 In her TED talk, “Social Services Are Broken: How We Can Fix Them,” Hilary Cottam displayed a chart mapping 20 years of social services interventions in the life of one family (screen shot shown above).
 Color-coded shapes along two timelines mark each encounter in which schools, police and social services interacted with the mother,...Continue reading